innovatrics/smartface/sfcli/README.md

 $ sfcli --host localhost camera get
 ```

 Default port for OData API is 8099, and for REST API is 8098.
-To change these ports, set the "-op|--odataPort" or "-rp|--restPort" respectively.
+To change these ports, set the `--odataPort` or `--restPort` respectively.

+Default protocol used for communicating with APIs is `http`.
+To change the protocol, set the `--protocol` option.

-The final Api address is constructed as "http://{host}:{port}".
+The final Api address is constructed as `{protocol}://{host}:{port}`.

-The host can overridden by setting "sfcli_host" environment variable.
+The host can overridden by setting `sfcli_host` environment variable.

 ##### ZeroMQ
 Smartface notifications are published via ZeroMQ, sfcli utility uses non configurable default smartface port 2406.
-For more info about notifications please see command "notifications".
+For more info about notifications please see command `notifications`.

 ### Commands